Understanding The Importer of Record (IOR)

 Frequently Asked Questions

-In a Delivered Duty Paid (DDP) shipment, the Importer of Record is typically the buyer or recipient in the destination country.
-The IOR is responsible for ensuring that all duties, taxes, and customs regulations are handled in the destination country, including clearance and payment of any applicable charges.
+In a Delivered Duty Paid (DDP) shipment, the Importer of Record is typically the buyer.
+This is the person or company receiving the goods in the destination country.
+The IOR ensures that the destination country follows all duties, taxes, and customs rules.
+This includes clearing items and paying any necessary fees.

 The Importer of Record does not permanently own the goods; it acts as the temporary owner for customs purposes.
-The importer of record is responsible for ensuring compliance with regulations and customs clearance, but ownership remains with the original seller or the purchaser, depending on the terms of the sale.
+The importer of record must follow regulations and handle customs clearance.
+However, ownership stays with the original seller or the buyer based on the sale terms.

-In a Free On Board (FOB) shipment, the Importer of Record is typically the buyer or consignee in the destination country.
-While the seller fulfills obligations up to the point of loading goods onto the vessel, the buyer assumes responsibility for import duties, customs clearance, and delivery costs once the goods arrive at the destination.
+In a Free On Board (FOB) shipment, the Importer of Record is usually the buyer in the destination country.
+The seller fulfills their duties until they load the goods onto the ship.
+After that, the buyer takes on the costs.
+This includes import duties, customs clearance, and delivery charges when the goods reach their destination.